jessesbyers/jessesbyers.github.io/_posts/2019-12-17-bird_log_my_first_sinatra_project.markdown

 Next, I created the application controller and the controllers for each model.
 Most of this time was spent focused on the users controller to ensure that users could sign up for and log into secure accounts.

 #### Afternoon: Views and Testing
 I drafted some very rudimentary views for each model.
 Most views just included directions to myself on what content would eventually live there, and who would be able to access it.
 This step allowed me to start testing the routesand redirects in each controller.
 By this point, I could log in, create content, and navigate between screens.
-The morning was spent testing features using pry, tux, and shotgun; finding and fixing bugs; and solidifying user permissions for each route and view.
+I tested features and object relationships using pry, tux, and shotgun; uncovered and fixed some bugs; and solidified user permissions for each route and view.

 ### DAY 3
 #### Morning: Testing, Sharing and  Feedback
-Amazingly, after 3 days of work, I had a fairly functional CRUD app that I could share with a classmate.
+At this point I had a fairly functional CRUD app that I could share with a classmate.
 I shared my app and demonstrated the functions, and got some feedback and ideas on how to improve navigation and better secure some of the views for users.

 #### Afternoon:  Exporing CSS possibilities
 Having never used CSS on a project before, I took some time to watch video walkthroughs on Grid and Flexbox and started to sketch out what each view should really look like.
 I decided to use Grid because of its flexibility, and planned to create a simple tile structure on each view page.